sghall/resonance/README.md

 export default Bar;
 ```

-The way you describe what you want to do is in flux but here's how it works right now.
+The way you describe what you want to do is evolving but here's how it works right now.
 On the state above, notice there are three "top level" keys: node, rect and text.
-In Resonance you can run transitions against these top level keys and it will handle scheduling, interrupts, etc for you.
+In Resonance you can run transitions against the properties of these top level objects and it will handle scheduling, interrupts, etc for you.
 You always have some top level key(s) on your state that is an object composed of string and number properties (primitive values).
 You can have as many top level keys as you want each with as many properites as you want.

 So in the case above the "node" state key has "opacity" and "transform" properites on it.
-Those are what actually get interpolated over time.
+Those properties are what actually get interpolated over time.
-If you create a new transition on the "node" key it will interrupt the old one and start the new one.
+If you create a new transition on the "node" key it will interrupt all old ones on the opacity and transform keys and start new ones.
+If the component unmounts it will kill any running transitions.

 Notice that the properties that get transitioned are named exactly what the SVG attributes are called: transform, opacity, x, y, etc.
 That's partly out of convenience so you can just spread them in the render function like so...